eoinkelly/ember-runloop-handbook/README.md

 On our journey to understand the runloop we must first understand the environment it lives in and the problems it is trying to solve.
 Lets set the scene by refreshing a few fundementals about how Javascript runs.
-(If you are an experienced Javascript developer you may want to just skip this part.)
+(If you are an experienced Javascript developer you may want to just skip this part)

-The browser makes request and server sends HTML back as a response.
+Our story begins with when the browser sends a request to the server and the server sends HTML back as a response.

-The browser then parses the HTML and every time it finds a script it executes it immediately(*) Lets call this the _setup phase_.
+The browser then parses this HTML response.
+Every time it finds a script it executes it immediately(*) Lets call this the _setup phase_.
 This _setup phase_ happens well before the user sees any content or gets a chance to interact with the DOM.
 Once a script is finished executing the Browser never runs it again.

 (*) Things like `defer` tweak this somewhat but this is a useful simplification.

-The browser watches for actions by:

-1. the user
-1. the network
-1. internal timers

-and will send _events_ to Javascript in response to these actions e.g.
+The browser does most of its communication with Javascript by sending "events".
+Usually these are created in response to some action from one of:

-* User moved their mouse (`mousemove`)
+1. The user e.g. moves their mouse (`mousemove`)
-* The DOM has been completely built (`DOMContentLoaded`)
-* User clicked on something (`mousedown`, `mouseup`, `click`)
-* An asset have been loaded on the page (`load`)
+2. The network e.g. an asset have been loaded on the page (`load`)
+3. Internal timers e.g. a particular timer has completed

+However there are a few events that the browser generates itself to tell Javascript about some important event in the lifecycle of the page.
+The must widely used of these is `DOMContentLoaded` which tells Javascript that the HTML has been fully parsed and the DOM (the memory structure the browser builds by parsing the HTML) is complete.
+This is significant for Javascript because it does most of its setup work in response to this event.

 Javascript is lazy but well perpared!
-During the _setup phase_, Javascript prepares its work space (or _mise en place_ if you prefer) - it creates the objects it will later need to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.
+During the _setup phase_, Javascript prepared its work space (or _mise en place_ if you prefer) - it created the objects it would now need to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.